kadena-community/kadena.js/packages/libs/client/NEW_README.md

 });
 ```

-Create a client with a `confirmationDepth` of 5, meaning wait for 5 new blocks
-before reading the result of a transaction:
+To create a client with a `confirmationDepth` of `5` that waits for five new blocks to be added to the chain before reading the result of a transaction:

 ```TS
 const { submit, pollStatus } = createClient(undefined, { confirmationDepth: 5 });